pineapplemachine/sorted-array-type-js/readme.md

 sortedArray.insertSorted([1, 2, 3, 4]); // Insert already-sorted values.
 sortedArray.remove(1); // Remove 1.
 True if the value was in the array. sortedArray.removeLast(1); // Remove the last 1.
 True if successful. sortedArray.removeAll(2); // Remove all 2.
-Returns a SortedArray.
-sortedArray.getEqualValues(3); // Get a SortedArray of values equal to 3.
+Returns the number of items removed. sortedArray.getRemoveAll(2); // Remove all 2.
+Returns a SortedArray. sortedArray.getEqualValues(3); // Get a SortedArray of values equal to 3.
 ```